Sugar & Flour Free

 My weight’s gone up and down too many times to count and I wear the physical scars of my addiction.

 My need for food continued to escalate until I landed in an eating disorder treatment center when I was 21 years old; fresh out of college, fat and full of self-loathing.
 I wish I could tell you treatment gave me the solution, but it didn’t.
 However, it did introduce me to the concept of weighing and measuring food and staying clear of sugar.
-Unfortunately, for an addict like me, that wasn’t enough and my battle with food and weight continued.
+Unfortunately, for an addict like me, that wasn’t enough and my battle with food and weight soared.
 The obsession and cravings were daily.
 I literally never had a day of reprieve from thinking about what I was gonna eat, when I was gonna eat it, making sure I had enough stash hidden in the house, etc. It was mentally exhausting and took a huge toll on my self-esteem.

 My recovery journey began in treatment, but unfortunately it took me over two more decades to submit.
 The pain, shame and darkness became unbearable.
 At almost 200 pounds and climbing, I couldn’t continue on the self-destructive path I was on, frequenting drive-thru’s, bingeing and isolating from the world.

 Finally, my epiphany arrived on my forty-fifth birthday.
-I was morbidly-obese, in a loveless marriage, and knew that I was wasting my life and my potential.
+I was morbidly-obese, in a deteriorated marriage, and knew that I was wasting my life and my potential.
 I was a disappointment to myself and to my higher power; something had to change.
 Being sober in AA for 23 years at that point, I sought out a 12-step food program and that is where I learned that I had a serious allergy to sugar and flour.
 Who knew?!
 I was told that if I gave up those two substances that my obsession and compulsion would be relieved.
 That was five years ago.
 Today, I continue to abstain from sugar and flour and Coach others on their road to freedom.